jygh98/jygh98.github.io/projects/project-3.md

 I was responsible for develop a front-end interface for this recognition system.
 I developed an android application that integrated the pre-trained TensorFlow model and display the predicted activity.
 Additionally, I worked on developing processing techniques that would reduce noise from real-time accelerometer and gyroscope data of the smartphone.
 I ended up implementing a low-pass filter that was able to stabilize the noisy accelerometer signal

-In this project, In this project, I gained experience using Android SDK for development and TensorFlow in implementing and training a CNN model.
+In this project, In this project, I gained experience using Android SDK for development and TensorFlow with implementing and training a CNN model.
 Additionally, I was able to learn firsthand about deep learning, neural networks, and how these technologies are being used in research projects as the laboratory I was working on focused on machine learning.